Dhyan-21041/Multimodal-Retrieval-System/README.md

-# Image Retrieval System Using InceptionV3 and NLP Techniques
+# Multimodal Retrieval System Using InceptionV3 and NLP Techniques

 ## Overview